-Juliet Santa-Cruz is a California native, calling Orange County home for the last 20 years.
-She has been teaching Health and AVID at Downey High School for the last 12 years.
-Her education includes an Associates Degree in Science from Loma Linda University, where she studied Physical Therapy and became a PTA.
+Juliet Santa-Cruz is a California native, calling Orange County home for the last 25 years.
+She has been teaching Health and AVID at Downey High School for the last 18 years.
+Her education includes an Associate's Degree in Science from Loma Linda University, where she studied Physical Therapy and became a Physical Therapy Assistant.
 She worked in outpatient physical therapy for a few years until a car accident prevented her from continuing work in the field.
-Juliet then graduated with a BS in Health Science from CSULB, and was fortunate to find a position teaching at Downey High School.
+Juliet then graduated with a Bachelor's degree in Health Science from CSULB and was fortunate to find a position teaching at Downey High School.
 Her passion is teaching.
-It is a joy to work with students and provide them skills to become critical thinkers.
+It is a joy to work with students and provide them with skills to become critical thinkers.

 Juliet Santa-Cruz lives in Huntington Beach with her family which includes four wonderful young children.
 Her family has a strong respect for multiple ways of educating the young mind.
-Her interest in

-Waldorf education began when her two oldest attended a Waldorf-inspired nursery school.
+Her interest in Waldorf education began when her two oldest attended a Waldorf-inspired nursery school.
 They thrived in the nature-based, whole-body teaching methods of Waldorf-inspired education.
 These methods fit her family well.
-Having options in educational approaches is a benefit to our communities and the many different types of families within.
+Juliet believes having options in educational approaches is a benefit to our communities and she feels confident that SCCCS II will support many different types of families in Orange County.